EVOKE: Emotion Vocabulary Of Korean and English: Dataset Analysis and Evaluation

 \subsubsection{Part-of-Speech Statistics}

 Summary word statistics are in Table~\ref{tab4}.
-A total of 1,427 Korean words and 1,399 English words were included in the dataset.
+A total of 1,426 Korean words and 1,397 English words were included.
 Translation equivalents were identified for all of these, forming many-to-many mappings across Korean and English (Figure~\ref{fig1}).